OneKeePass/desktop/README.md

 - Custom fields can be organized as sections
 - Upload attachments to an entry
 - Basic Auto-Type feature that sends simulated keypresses to other applications in macOS
-- Quick database unlock feature using TouchID for macOS
+- Quick database unlock feature using TouchID for macOS and Windows Hello for Windows
 - Any number of databases can be created and used
 - Optional additional security by using a key file with or without a master password
 - Time based One-Time Passwords (TOTP) can added and used